GeorgeHernandez/GeorgeHernandez/Heuristics.md

   - If so then what?
 Food, Water, Shelter, Healthcare, Education, Income, Internet.
   - Provide some conditions.
 Most parents love and care for their children unconditionally, but as the kids get older, parents tend to alter the care and add conditions.
 Parents "alter the deal" not because they love their kids less, but because they want to ensure the kids continue developing.
 - The right not to tolerate the intolerant ~ Karl Popper, "The Open Society and Its Enemies" (1945).
 - Machine v Garden.
-Focus on the garden (people, processes, policies), not the machine (hw, code, tech).
-The machine helps the life in the garden.
+Focus on the Garden (people, processes, policies), not the Machine (hw, code, tech).
+The Machine can help the Garden, but the Garden is primary.
 - Refuse, Reduce, Reuse, Repair, Share, Recycle.
 - A government can be a Theocracy or a Democracy, but not both.
 - [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu_philosophy)